varunsingh-gslab/secure_django/README.md

   is vulnerable to injection.
 [Learn about other methods](https://rails-sqli.org)

-- Sanitize the data/text/json that is being rendered.
+- Sanitize the data/text/html/json that is getting rendered.
 [Be careful](https://product.reverb.com/2015/08/29/stay-safe-while-using-html_safe-in-rails/) with `html_safe`

 - Use `json_escape` when passing variables to JavaScript, or better yet, a library like [Gon](https://github.com/gazay/gon)